 Drinking alcohol in moderation reduces the risk of developing osteoporosis.

 - Researchers analyzed 33 studies.
 Drinking increased neck bone density for each drink per day over the range of 0-3 drinks per day.
 Alcohol reduced the risk for hip fracture with increasing consumption.
 Drinkers generally had reduced bone loss over time.
-That’s in comparison to abstainers.145
+That’s compared to abstainers.145

-- Investigators studied identical female twins.
+- Scientists studied identical female twins.
 One twin drank very little and the other twin drank moderately.
 Twins were used because they are genetic clones.
 They have the same genes and grew up in the same environment.
 Thus, it’s easier to control for other possible confounders.
 Moderate drinkers had much denser bones.
-That’s in comparison to the control group of of very light drinkers.146
+That’s compared to the control group of of very light drinkers.146

 - Analysts used data from 13,512 persons ages 20 or older.
-Bone density was higher in men and postmenopausal women drinkers in comparison to abstainers.148
+Bone density was higher in men and postmenopausal women drinkers.
+That’s compared to abstainers.148

 For more on alcohol and osteoporosis